 Labour leader Ed Miliband addressed crowds in Hyde Park and the main march organised by the Trades Union Congress passed off peacefully.
 Academic fury over order to study the big society.
 Academics will study the "big society" as a priority, following a deal with the government to secure funding from cuts.
 The Arts and Humanities Research Council (AHRC) will spend a "significant" amount of its funding on the prime minister's vision for the country, after a government "clarification" of the Haldane principle – a convention that for 90 years has protected the right of academics to decide where research funds should be spent.

 Under the revised principle, research bodies must work to the government's national objectives, although the Department for Business, Innovation and Skills said that ministers will not meddle in individual projects.
 De universiteiten worden halvarinefabrieken.
 Liever de Gifbeker: over de universiteiten en de markt « Kritische Studenten Utrecht. (pdf)Benjamin.
 Save Our Schools March and National Call to Action.

 Robber baron (industrialist) In social criticism and economic literature, robber baron became a derogatory term applied to wealthy and powerful 19th-century American businessmen that appeared in North American periodical literature as early as the August 1870 issue of The Atlantic Monthly magazine.

 The 'gamification' of news, and how it can be relevant.
 March 15th, 2011.
 Wisconsin is making the battle lines clear in America's hidden class war.
 Dag van de Persvrijheid 2011.
 Amitav Ghosh on freedom of speech and the position of writers in the world.
+Amsterdam, 7 October 2012.
+Yesterday, I had the opportunity to speak for a while with the great Indian author Amitav Ghosh.
 TEDxObserver - Rick Falkvinge - The Pirate Party - the politics of protest.